Almond Flour Apple Fritters (Air Fryer, Gluten-Free)

 Mix until well combined.
 The batter should be thick but sticky.
 You can add more oat flour or almond milk to adjust if needed.

 Gently fold the tender apples into the fritter batter until evenly distributed.
+Let the batter rest for 5–10 minutes before cooking to allow the flours to hydrate.

 Adding wet ingredients to a bowl for the apple fritter batter.